Hi. I'm Sam Weston, a strategist helping leaders and institutions build brands, reputations, and communications systems for the intelligent era.

 VP, Communications / 2010-2018

-Today it’s obvious that all businesses need to be digital, but in 2010s most companies still saw the Internet as peripheral to their business rather than the most important way to interact with people.
+You might think it’s obvious that all businesses need to be digital, but in the 2010s most companies still saw the Internet as peripheral to their business rather than the most important way to interact with people.
 Between 2010 and 2018, I led marketing and communications for Huge as we turned a small design studio in Brooklyn into a global institution helping many of the world’s most iconic brands transform into digital businesses.
+Best of all, we turned our own brand into a core company product.

 Like it was for many people who worked with or for Huge during that time, the experience was foundational to the way I think about branding and communications today.
 I learned to apply design principles to communications and company culture and discovered the power of brands as real-time, personalized experiences, playing roles in people’s lives by anticipating and solving specific user needs.